Four Soviets Walk the Dog-Improved Bounds for Computing the Fr\'echet Distance: Introduction

+Here, $1$ can be considered as an arbitrary constant, which can be changed to any other bound by scaling the curves.
+So far, the best unconditional lower bound for the problem is $\Omega (n \log n)$ steps in the algebraic computation tree model~\cite{BuchinBKRW07}.

-Recently, Agarwal~\etal~\cite{AgarwalBAKaSh12} showed how to achieve a subquadratic running time for the \emph{discrete} version of the \frechet{} distance.
+Recently, Agarwal~\etal~\cite{AgarwalBAKaSh14} showed how to achieve a subquadratic running time for the \emph{discrete} version of the \frechet distance, running in $O\left(n^2 \, \frac{\log\log n}{\log n}\right)$ time.
 Their approach relies on reusing small parts of the solution.
-We follow a similar approach based on the so-called Four-Russian-trick which precomputes small recurring parts of the solution and uses table-lookup to speed up the whole computation.\footnote{It is well known that the four Russians are not actually Russian, so we refer to them as four Soviets in the title.} The result by Agarwal~\etal~is stated in the word RAM model of computation.
-They ask whether their result can be generalized to the case of the original (continuous) \frechet{} distance.
+We follow a similar approach based on the so-called \emph{Four-Russian-trick} which precomputes small recurring parts of the solution and uses table-lookup to speed up the whole computation.\footnote{It is well known that the four Russians are not actually Russian, so we refer to them as four Soviets in the title.} The result by Agarwal~\etal~is stated in the word RAM model of computation.
+They ask whether their result can be generalized to the case of the original (continuous) \frechet distance.

-\paragraph{Our contribution} We address the question by Agarwal~\etal~and show how to extend their approach to the \frechet{} distance between two polygonal curves.
+\paragraph{Our contribution} We address the question by Agarwal~\etal~and show how to extend their approach to the \frechet distance between two polygonal curves.
 Our algorithm requires total expected time $O(n^2 \sqrt{\log n} (\log\log n)^{3/2})$.
-This is the first algorithm to achieve a running time of $o(n^2 \log n)$ and constitutes the first improvement for the general case since the original paper by Alt and Godau~\cite{AltGo95}.
-We emphasize that our algorithm runs on a real RAM/pointer machine and does not require any bit manipulation tricks to achieve the speedup.
+This is the first algorithm with a running time of $o(n^2 \log n)$ and constitutes the first improvement for the general case since the original paper by Alt and Godau~\cite{AltGo95}.
+To achieve this running time, we give the first subquadratic algorithm for the decision problem of the \frechet distance.
+We emphasize that these algorithms run on a real RAM/pointer machine and do not require any bit-manipulation tricks.
+Therefore, our results are more in the line of Chan's recent subcubic-time algorithms for all-pairs-shortest paths~\cite{Chan08,Chan10} or recent subquadratic-time algorithms for min-plus convolution~\cite{BremnerChDeErHuIaLaTa12} than the subquadratic-time algorithms for 3SUM due to Baran \etal~\cite{BaranDP08}.
 If we relax the model to allow constant time table-lookups, the running time can be improved to be almost quadratic, up to $O(\log\log n)$ factors.
 As in Agarwal~\etal, our results are achieved by first giving a faster algorithm for the decision version, and then performing an appropriate search over the critical values to solve the optimization problem.